davidgiven/cpm65/README.md

   - Atari 400/800 XL/XE; 16kB minimum; TPA ranging from 8.5kB up to over 49kB
     on a 64kB XL/XE machine.

+  - Oric 1 and Oric Atmos (but not, currently, the Telestrat) with Microdisc interface; TPA 44kB.

 Unlike the original, it supports relocatable binaries, so allowing unmodified binaries to run on any system: this is necessary as 6502 systems tend to be much less standardised than 8080 and Z80 systems.
 (The systems above all load